kpettinga/RIS-Web-Dev-Intro/README.md

-#Introduction to Web Development - HTML, CSS, and Javascript
+#Introduction to Web Development

+##HTML, CSS, and Javascript